petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/using-data-set-view-actions.md

 1. To parameterize your URL, find the `fileEntryId` value in your URL.
 Replace it with a parameter used in the headless API to refer to the document.
 In this case, `id`.

-   The value for the `fileEntryId` will be different in your instance.
+   The value for the `fileEntryId` is different in your instance.

    If you are not sure which values you should use, access your [API explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) and look for the parameters used in your REST application.